OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 }
 ```

-Next we want to implement a filter.
+Next, we want to implement a filter.
 The filter takes the input from the class we just built and the above example, and performs the actual filter against the object passed to it.
-Note that GraphQLFilter also provides PostQueryAsync and can be used also in other usecases as checking permissions etc.
+Note that `GraphQLFilter` also provides `PostQueryAsync` that can be used in other use cases too, like checking permissions.

 ```csharp
 public class AutoroutePartGraphQLFilter : GraphQLFilter<ContentItem>